10 common mistakes that could ruin your enrichment analysis

 9. Bad presentation

 When discussing FEA with colleagues, it is often said that the method is used to generate “filler”; data and charts used to “pad out” articles that would otherwise be too short or lack the normal number of figures.
-For FEA, a general rule of thumb is to only show the charts and data that are relevant to assessing aims and hypotheses, and contribute to the conclusions.
-While others have recommended using multiple FEA tools (9), we’d suggest limiting the amount of data shown in an article to just one FEA method and one or two gene set databases (eg: Reactome, transcription factor target genes).
-Excessive use of tools and databases can make the results difficult to interpret, as in (25).
+For FEA, a general rule of thumb is to only show the charts and data that are relevant to assessing aims and hypotheses, and which contribute to the conclusions.
+While others have recommended using multiple FEA tools9, we’d suggest limiting the amount of data shown in an article to just one FEA method and one or two gene set databases (eg: Reactome, transcription factor target genes).
+Excessive use of tools and databases can make the results difficult to interpret, as in30.

-5. Figures missing key elements such as axis labels (27,36–39).
+5. Figures missing key elements such as axis labels32,41–44.

 10. Neglecting methods reproducibility